-A Living Will must be made in writing, and you will need two adult witnesses in order for it to be deemed valid.
+A Living Will must be made in writing, and you will need two adult witnesses for it to be deemed valid.
 The witnesses must affirm that you are of sound mind and signing the will by your own choice.
 A health care provider or health care employee may not witness your living will, and you cannot witness your own will either.

-An estate planning attorney is not required in order for you to make your living will.
+An estate planning attorney is not required for you to make your living will.
 However, if you are unsure about your state’s rules and need assistance understanding certain aspects of writing your will, it is recommended that you seek the help of an attorneys helping provide peace of mind.

 We understand it is hard for most people to think about death and dying, and making plans for such an event can be overwhelming.
 Our legal team is happy to walk you through each step and simplify the process for you, so you can enjoy life and have peace of mind knowing you have plans in place for your family and for yourself when the time comes.

 At Boyd & Boyd, our legal team is well-versed in the areas of elder law and can assist you in drafting your advance directive documents, including your Living Will and Health Care Proxy.
-Contact us at (508) 775-7800 for a free initial estate planning consultation with one of our attorneys.